The Shadow of Chikara: Cast

+Production

+The Shadow of Chikara is the first feature film ever shot on the Buffalo National River.
+Principal photography commenced on October 21, 1976, in Yellville, Arkansas.
+Production moved to Bull Shoals-White River State Park by early November and continued in the area for seven weeks.
+NBC affiliate KYTV of Springfield, Missouri aired a behind-the-scenes program on November 21, 1976.

+Locke's then-boyfriend Clint Eastwood flew in about three weeks into the shoot and spent his days touring the countryside and fishing while she worked.

 Release

+It was released on June 10, 1977, by Howco International Pictures.

 Home media

 The film was released on DVD by Mill Creek Entertainment on July 5, 2005.
 It was later released by Dead Of Night on February 20, 2006.
 It was re-released by Mill Creek on September 12, that same year.
 In 2015, it was released by Movies Unlimited and Willette Acquisition Corp. on July 10, and 20th respectively.